themesberg/flowbite-svelte/src/routes/extend/icons/+page.md

 <h1 class="text-3xl w-full dark:text-white pt-8 pb-4">Guidance for using external icon libraries</h1>

-Flowbite-svelte uses <a href="https://github.com/shinokada/svelte-heros" target="_blank">svelte-heros</a>.

-You can find all the icon names from the <a href="https://github.com/shinokada/svelte-heros/blob/main/icon-list.md" class="text-red-700 underline">repo</a>.
+Using an icon library simplifies the code.
+You can uses <a href="https://www.npmjs.com/package/svelte-heros-v2" target="_blank">Svelte-Heros-v2</a> and <a href="https://svelte-svg-icons.vercel.app/" target="_blank">other icon sets</a> for Flowbite-Svelte.

-Svelte-heros icons allow you to change icon size and color by using HEX CSS code or TailwindCSS/Flowbite.
+Svelte-Heros-v2 icons allow you to change icon size and color by using HEX CSS code or TailwindCSS/Flowbite.

-If you need more icons use any icon sets from <a href="https://svelte-svg-icons.vercel.app/" class="text-red-700 underline" target="_blank">Svelte Icon Sets</a>.
 <Htwo label="Color and size" />

 If you want to change the color with Tailwind CSS, add it to class prop.
 To change the icon size use the `size` prop or use class like, `class="h-24 w-24"`.